intermine/im-docs/docs/intermine/upgrade.rst

 It containing some bug fixes related to ncbi-gff bio source and few requests from ThaleMine.

 You can build your mine using Gradle wrapper 4.9.
-To update the version, run the following command in you InterMine instance directory:
+To update the version, run the following command in your InterMine instance directory:

 .. code-block:: guess